RemiHelleboid/UltimateEPM/README.md

 ## Acknowledgements
 * Adrian Roman for the initial version of the code.
 * Jeremy Grebot for the BZ meshing script.
-* Marco Pala and Alessandro Pilotto: support with the non-local corrections.
+* Marco Pala and Alessandro Pilotto: support for the non-local corrections.